TheAngryByrd/theangrybyrd.github.io/_posts/2018-12-12-Using-Disposables.md

 ## Disposable Directory

-For the first scnario I've listed, let's create a disposable directory.
-It's requirements are it should be isolated, cleanup after itself, and tell us which directory it created.
+For the first example given, let's create a disposable directory.
+It's requirements are that it should be isolated, cleanup after itself, and tell us which directory it created.

 ```FSharp
 [<AllowNullLiteral>]